 Dependents and Your Tax Return

-A dependent is, in simplest terms, a person who relies on someone for support, primarily financial support.
+Dependents are people who rely on someone for support, primarily financial support.
 This can be someone you take care of within your own home and is often a child or relative; for example, you and your spouse's child.
 There are many factors which determine a dependent's status, including their relationship to you and their income.

 Your dependent might want to file his or her own return.
 In that case, the dependent should check off in the eFile app that someone is claiming him or her as a dependent.
 See more on a tax return by a dependent.